Chain data

 receipt | Receipt | |

-statements | array of reconciliations | Statement[] |
+statements | array of reconciliations (calculated) | Statement[] |

 articulatedTx | Function | |

-hasToken | true if the transaction is token related, false otherwise | uint8 |
+hasToken | true if the transaction is token related, false otherwise | bool |

-isError | true if the transaction ended in error, false otherwise | uint8 |
+isError | true if the transaction ended in error, false otherwise | bool |

-compressedTx | truncated, more readable version of the articulation | string |
+compressedTx | truncated, more readable version of the articulation (calculated) | string |

-The following commands produce and manage Transfers:
+The following commands produce and manage Withdrawals:

-Transfers consist of the following fields:
+Withdrawals consist of the following fields:

 Field | Description | Type |